LL-Pengfei/CS1010-AY1819S1-Personal/docs/as03-comments.md

 The purpose of this question to see how arrays can be used as a list (the input marks) and a lookup table (for histogram frequency, height, and y-axis).

-This should be quite straight forward.
+This should be quite straightforward.
 At least 4/5 of the class received 9 marks or above for this.
 Well done!

-There are some students, however, who tried to compare `double` variable using `==` operator, and got deducted one mark for it.
+There are some students, however, who tried to compare `double` variable using `==` operator and got deducted one mark for it.
 Revisit [Unit 08](https://nus-cs1010.github.io/1819-s1/08-if-else/index.html#comparing-real-numbers) if you have doubts about why we should never compare `double` variable using `==`.

 Another common mistake that students make, at least at the beginning of doing this assignment, is to use `cs1010_read_long()` to read a `double`.
 The function `cs1010_read_long()` gives a warning if it is used to read a `double` value.
 This is one of the advantages of using the CS1010 library to read instead of the `scanf` functions.  `scanf` would just silently failed and you would be left scratching your head why your code does not work!